MicrosoftDocs/Viva/Viva/glint/communicate/survey-taker-faq.md

 The following FAQs are included on this [Microsoft support page for survey takers](https://support.microsoft.com/en-us/topic/how-to-take-a-viva-glint-survey-6691b3c7-d7f4-48f5-a69f-d1fe5ce528a5).
 You may choose, instead, to customize these FAQs and share them independently.
 Consider also including:

-- How users are eligible (for example, active employess who are with the company for at least 30 days)
+- How users are eligible (for example, active employees who are with the company for at least 30 days)
 - How to contact your IT department if they have issues logging in
 - The survey start and end dates
 - Which email address the survey emails come from